-This article in the form of an F.A.Q. explains how to start migrating to the New Facebook Messaging Policies with ManyChat by applying tags to the content sent to your subscribers over the Facebook Messenger.
+This article in the form of an F.A.Q. explains the migration to the New Facebook Messaging Policies with ManyChat by applying appropriate Content types (or Message tags as Facebook calls them) to the content sent to your subscribers over the Facebook Messenger.

 This article will be updated on a regular basis as we will be receiving more questions from you.
 Questions can be addressed to our Support Team.

-Q: What is this Message Tags feature about?
+Q: What is this 'Content type' feature about?
 How is it related to Facebook’s Messaging Policy?